12.6. Implementing Polymorphism

 Inheritance And Constructor Execution

 Polymorphism begins with constructors.
-Whenever a program instantiates an object, it simultaneously instantiates all the object's superclasses as well.
-Like Chinese boxes, the objects are nested one inside another.
-Although nested, they are still objects and the program initializes or constructs them with constructor functions.
+Whenever a program instantiates a class, it simultaneously instantiates all its superclasses, nesting the superclass objects inside the subclass objects like Chinese boxes, one inside another.
+Although nested, they are still objects, and the program initializes or constructs them with constructor functions.
 The compiler calls default constructors automatically, and programmers explicitly call non-default superclass constructors through a subclass constructor's initializer list.
 In either case, chained constructor calls occur before the constructors' bodies execute.

 For example, suppose that a program creates an instance of class D as illustrated in the UML diagram at the right.
 The first operation of the class D constructor is calling the class C constructor, which calls the class B constructor, which calls the A constructor.
 Class A does not have a superclass, so its constructor runs to the end and then returns to the class B constructor.
 The class B constructor runs to the end and then returns to the class C constructor, which runs and returns to the class D constructor.

-This "call upwards and execute downwards" pattern takes place regardless of where in the inheritance hierarchy the program begins construction.
+This "call upwards and execute downwards" pattern occurs regardless of where the program begins construction in the inheritance hierarchy.
 For example, if the program creates an object from class C, the calls climb from C through B to A, and execution descends from A, through B, and ends with C. The pattern also holds when a class has multiple constructors with the program calling and executing one.

-C++ takes advantage of this "call upwards and execute downwards" pattern to initialize some of the dynamic data structures necessary for polymorphism.
+C++ uses this "call upwards and execute downwards" pattern to initialize some dynamic data structures necessary for polymorphism.
 The compiler adds the initialization code to the constructors.
 If a class doesn't have a programmer-defined constructor, the compiler creates a simple default constructor to run the initialization code.

 Virtual Tables And Pointers

 When the compiler translates functions to machine code, it saves the memory address of each function in its symbol table.
 Whenever the compiler processes a non-polymorphic function call, it binds the call to the saved function address (i.e., it generates a jump to its address).
-But in the case of a polymorphic function call, there are two or more overridden functions that can match the call.
-The compiler cannot determine to which function it should bind the call, so it saves the addresses of all potential matches in the vtables of each class.
+However, in the case of a polymorphic function call, there are two or more overridden functions that can match the call.
+The compiler cannot determine which function it should bind the call to, so it saves the addresses of all potential matches in the vtables of each class.

 Returning to the shape classes (Figure 2), if we instantiate a Circle, the Circle constructor calls the Shape constructor.
 Shape is at the top of the inheritance hierarchy, so the Shape constructor sets the object's vpointer to point to the Shape vtable (Figure 3), but then Circle's constructor runs and updates the vpointer to point to the Circle's vtable.
 The same sequence holds for objects instantiated for Rectangle and Triangle.